Paul Reynolds

 Paul is an expert in the economics of competition law, regulation and damages, with over 25 years’ experience in economic and financial analysis.
 Paul has assisted firms and lawyers in responding to investigations by national regulatory and competition authorities, the European Commission and in court proceedings and international arbitrations.
 He has had expert testimony accepted by the UK Competition Appeals Tribunal and the Australian Competition Tribunal.

 Paul previously worked as a partner in other leading economic consultancies as well as a director in the Australian Competition & Consumer Commission (ACCC), and as senior economist with the Australian Federal Treasury.
-He has a Masters of Commerce (in Economics) with first class honors from the University of Melbourne.
+He has a Masters of Commerce (in Economics) with first class honours from the University of Melbourne.

 1. Education icon